-The ARB receives its operational mandate from the KIBoD.
+The ARB receives its operational mandate from the KI Executive Director.
 The ARB is responsible for the day-to-day management and operation of the KIAF.
-Its principal functions are the accepting and reviewing of applications for Approval and for Accreditation, and in making recommendations to the KIBoD for the granting of these qualifications.
-The ARB is also empowered to reject or request additional supporting information from Applicants wherever it feels it has insufficient information on which to base any recommendation to the KIBoD.
+Its principal functions are the accepting and reviewing of applications for Approval and for Accreditation, and in making recommendations to the KI Executive Director for the granting of these qualifications.
+The ARB is also empowered to reject or request additional supporting information from Applicants wherever it feels it has insufficient information on which to base any recommendation to the KI Executive Director.

 The ARB also ensures that contractual arrangements are put in place with Accredited Assessors and CSPs to protect Kantara Initiative’s marks, logos, and terms of use.